 Startups that aim to tackle important and extraordinarily difficult social problems are inspiring in concept.
 However, social impact startups require founders to craft and walk a special tightrope to success.
 On top of the myriad challenges that all startups face, these startups must balance delivering a substantial social impact with generating profits or creating wealth.
 They may deliberately target ill-defined markets or serve disadvantaged populations.
 And as a result, social impact startup founders face different challenges than more conventional startup founders and have fewer models to emulate.

 Nonetheless, using the focus, innovation and drive of entrepreneurs to address the big issues that afflict society, the economy, and the environment is one of the most promising ways to uncover answers and make breakthrough progress.

-At a Founders Network event on August 25, 2022, social impact startup founders will have the opportunity to come together with FN members to discuss the challenges they face.
-The event will provide a forum for dual-purpose founders to share insights and helpful experiences, make introductions, and offer information resources.
+At a Founders Network event on August 25, 2022, social impact startup founders had the opportunity to come together with FN members to discuss the challenges they face.
+The event provided a forum for dual-purpose founders to share insights and helpful experiences, make introductions, and offer information resources.

 “The idea is to create a smaller group for people who share the same perspective,” Ting says.
 “In our case, the reason we exist is to have a social impact.
 You face different challenges.
 The point is to create a subset of the entire Founders Network community where people who can identify with those challenges can provide each other with support and resources.”

-This initial event is open to FN members and social impact founders in the broader startup ecosystem.
+This initial event was open to FN members and social impact founders in the broader startup ecosystem.
 It is part of an ongoing Founders Network initiative to better connect startup founders in particular sectors.
-During the month of August, these sector events will be open to the public to give outside startup founders a taste of the Founders Network experience.
+During the month of August, these sector events were open to the public to give outside startup founders a taste of the Founders Network experience.

 “One of the values of having something like Founders Network is to provide each other with moral support through what can be a very difficult journey,” Ting says.